SiD3W4y/r2-gorecover/Readme.md

 gorecover is a radare2 plugin that can recover symbols from stripped go executables.
 It could be useful for ctf challenges, malware analysis or even day to day reverse engineeing of proprietary software.

+The plugin was tested on 64bits PE/ELF files and worked.
+A workaround was necessary on PE files since there is no .gopclntab section, and since it resorts to byte pattern matching there is a risk (albeit small) of false positives.
+It was not tested on Mach-o files but if the structure is the same it should work.

 ## Installation and Usage
 To install simply clone the repository and run
 ```